 Use of Assigned Telecommunication Devices

 The Board authorizes the purchase and employee use of telecommunication devices, as deemed appropriate by the Superintendent.
 These devices shall include, but are not limited to, pagers and digital or cell phones.
-A uniform and controlled system shall be established for monitoring use and appropriate reimbursement to the District, based on itemized billing statements for each device.

 Telecommunication devices may be assigned or made available on a temporary or on-going basis when it is determined that: